dynaconf/dynaconf/docs/validation.md

 # via files or env vars.

 # description: str
-# As of 3.1.12 dynaconf doesn't use this for nothing
+# As of 3.1.12 dynaconf doesn't use this for anything
-# but there are plugins and external tools that uses
+# but there are plugins and external tools that uses it.
 # this value to generate documentation
 Validator("VERSION", description="The version of the app"),